 Ronald Edward Whitley vs. Cheryl Lea Whitley and Charles Schwab & Co., Inc.

 Hired shortly before trial to serve as lead trial counsel for the executor of the Whitley estate-the founder of Ranger Steel Services, LP-in litigation involving numerous claims against the executor totaling approximately $50,000,000.00.
 We were also retained by the estate to affirmatively set aside a designation of beneficiary obtained by one for the children on an account valued in excess of $35,000,000.00.
 After several key depositions, we successfully resisted summary judgment on all of the claims alleged against our client and obtained a summary judgment knocking out one category of claims alleged against our client.
 After the key deposition and summary judgment rulings, we were able to achieve a favorable settlement that was embodied in a dismissal with prejudice on July 28, 2014.

 EnterSys Group, L.P., et al. v.
 Axon Solutions, Inc.

-Lead Counsel for Plaintiffs in a suit on behalf of Plaintiffs for payment of an earn-out amount and associated bonuses totaling $21mm pursuant to an asset purchase agreement.
+Lead Counsel for Plaintiffs in a lawsuit seeking payment of a substantial earn-out and associated bonuses pursuant to an asset purchase agreement.
 Our clients formed EnterSys LP, a SAP consulting company, and after years of success, sold substantially all of the assets to a UK SAP consulting company, for cash up front and potential earn-out payments.
 The transaction also included employment agreements for our individual clients that allowed them to earn bonuses as certain margin targets were achieved.
 On July 19, 2012, the trial court issued an order in response to Defendants’ Motion for Summary Judgment (the other side) holding that the earn-out calculation provision unambiguously required Defendants to include pharmaceutical related revenues in the calculation of the earn-out amount and bonuses.
 The ruling effectively granted Plaintiffs a summary judgment on their breach of contract claim.
 At that point, with only one claim left to be tried, the case settled confidentially immediately before the November 2012 trial setting.

 Toby Shor and Seashore Investments v.
 PBF Investments, Ltd